TACC/Lmod/docs/source/150_kitchen_sink_module.rst

     module use --prepend $ownmoddir

-Similarly, you can have a second file with the `prepend` suffix; alphabetical sorting makes them work as you would like ;-)
+Similarly, you can have a second file with the `append` suffix; alphabetical sorting makes them work as you would like ;-)